zr803/expense-tracker/README.md

-# Bullet Journal Planning System
+# Budget Tracker

 ## Program Intentions and Usage

-For my project I want to create a planning system for **students and workers**.
+For my project I want to create a budget tracking system for **students and workers**.
-Over the last couple of years I have grown to enjoy bullet journaling, which is basically like creating your own planner from scratch.
-Each month I design monthly spreads and weekly spreads, which usually consists of a calendar to write my due dates and space for each week, where I can write my homework for the day.
-In these spreads I have also been able to incorporate some creativity by adding themes for the month, such as a firework theme for the month of January.
-Since coming to uni, my bullet journal has significantly helped me reduce my stress while simultaneously helping me to stay on track with my assignments and tests.

-For simplicity in this I am focusing more on the structure of the calendar and weekly spreads instead of the decoration.
-However, I also think that making the graphics more minimalistic could make this more practical and marketable for a larger audience since some prefer to have more room for planning, instead of designs and drawings.
-I may make an option to add some simple preset designs to add to the spreads for those who choose.
-This program will allow the user to create monthly and weekly spreads, in which they can enter due dates and create to-do lists as well as add reminders.
-A more specific usage of this program could include a student creating a schedule to study for their finals, including what they need to review leading up to the exam.
+Since coming to university and having to keep track of my own expenses, I have learned how quickly things can add up and often find myself wondering how much I have spent throughout the month.
+For a while I have been wanting to start writing it down, but I thought that this would be a good tool to create so that students like me, as well as workers can have a place to keep track.

+The application will allow users to create a tracker for each month, where they can input when they spent their money, on what they spent it, and how much it costed.
+They will also be able to input any earnings they have, and at the at end of their entries they could get an expense total that will add up the expenses and earnings.
+After the entries the user will be able to produce a graphical table displaying all of this information in an organized manner.

 ## User Stories
-- As a user, I want to be able to add a task to my to-do list for a day of the week.
+- As a user, I want to be able to add a monthly expense table to my collection.
+- As a user, I want to be able to be able to view a list of months for which I have tracked expenses.
+- As a user, I want to be able to select a tracker and get how much my net expenses and earnings are.
-- As a user, I want to be able to create a calendar for the month and add due dates.
+- AS a user, I want to be able to select a month in my collection and view the detailed expenses and earnings.